friendsofhyperf/components/docs/en/components/command-validation.md

 # Command Validation

-Validation component for Hyperf command-line usage.
+A validation component for Hyperf command line.

 ## Installation